-U.S. beer industry blames Trump tariffs for loss of 40,000 jobs
+U.S. Beer Industry Blames Trump Tariffs for 40,000 Job Losses

-The U.S. beer industry is blaming a jobs hangover on the Trump administration’s tariffs.
+(Bloomberg) — The U.S. beer industry is blaming a jobs hangover on the Trump administration’s tariffs.

 A report by two trade groups showed U.S. beer-industry jobs dropped 40,000 since 2016 as metal tariffs boosted aluminum-can costs, leading to a drop in investment.
 The biennial study by the Beer Institute and National Beer Wholesalers Association said direct, indirect and induced jobs fell to 2.19 million in 2018 from 2.23 million in 2016.